davidgaspardev/c_hash_table/README.md

 # Hash Table

 In computing, a **hash table** (hash map) is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
 A hash table uses a **hash function** to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.
+It offers O (1) amortized time in searching, inserting and deleting.
+A collision occurs when two or more elements are hashed (mapped) to same value.

 ![hash tables](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/Hash_table_3_1_1_0_1_0_0_SP.svg/1200px-Hash_table_3_1_1_0_1_0_0_SP.svg.png)